 It has rich amounts of Vitamin K which helps prevent postpartum hemorrhaging.

 And, last but not least, it contains high amounts of estrogens that work to stimulate the body the same way that naturally occurring estrogen does.
-As a food that is rich in sugars and in estrogens, they are prefect for helping synthesize hyaluronic acid in the body. (we are going to talk about this tomorrow).
+As a food that is rich in sugars and in estrogens, they are prefect for helping synthesize hyaluronic acid in the body. (we are going to talk about this later).